 Introduction Global Food Chain Traceability

-Traceability refers to how materials, , end products, processing tools, and other items circulate along the supply chain.
-Traceability systems support food , food quality, sustainability claims, and transactional processes in preventing food and food defense incidents.
+Traceability refers to how materials, packaging, end , processing tools, and other items circulate along the supply chain.
+Traceability systems support food safety, food quality, sustainability claims, and transactional processes in preventing food fraud and .
 It is frequently divided into the two parts of track and trace.
-Tracing is the process of tracking a product from its retail shelf back to its producer, ingredient supplier, and supplier’s provider.
-Tracking entails following from producers, such as , to the spice blend, and ultimately to all the finished goods and their final destinations where the spice blend was employed as an ingredient.
+Tracing is the process of tracking a from its shelf back to its producer, ingredient supplier, and supplier’s provider.
+Tracking entails following raw materials from producers, such as spices, to the spice blend, and ultimately to all the finished goods and their final destinations where the spice blend was employed as an ingredient.

 Drivers

-Figure 1 depicts the global forces that promote traceability, such as regulations, product safety, particularly recalls, product quality, and consumer demands, for instance, transparency.
-Nevertheless, global , supply chain transparency, and provenance are also significant drivers.
+Figure 1 depicts the global forces that promote traceability, such as , product safety, particularly recalls, product quality, and consumer demands, for instance, transparency.
+Nevertheless, global trade, supply chain transparency, and provenance are also significant drivers.

 Figure 1: Traceability drivers Source: Keogh et al., 2023